iterative/dvc.org/static/docs/commands-reference/destroy.md

 Remove DVC files from your repository.

 It removes `.dvc` files, `Dvcfile` and `.dvc` folder.
-It means cache will be removed as well by default, if it's not set to the external location (by default local cache is located in the `.dvc/cache` directory).
+It means cache will be removed as well by default, if it's not set to an external location (by default local cache is located in the `.dvc/cache` directory).

 ```usage